Yusuf Arakkal: Life

 He won several other awards including Karnataka Lalithkala Academy award in 1979 and 1981, a national award in 1983, a special award at the third Asian Art Biennale Dhaka, Bangladesh in 1986 and the Karnataka Lalithkala Academy honor in 1989.

 Arakkal's paintings are singularly expressionistic in style.
-In them one could trace the artist's "deep concern for man and society.
-Set against a dark, oppressive background are the faceless figures of ordinary people expressing brooding loneliness and despair brought on by a society obsessively drawn towards material success where ordinary people have no place".
-He has done many works in different media, canvases, sculptures with emphasis on tiger conservation.
+In them one could trace the artist's deep concern for man and society.
+Set against a dark, oppressive background are the faceless figures of ordinary people expressing brooding loneliness and despair brought on by a society obsessively drawn towards material success where ordinary people have no place.